How to make sure your broker is working for you

 Brokers fees are tiny, or look tiny.
 Charging 1p per unit on an energy contract can seem insignificant, but it soon adds up.
 1p per unit on a three-year, 100,000 unit usage per year contract is £3,000 over the full contract; and with some brokers charging upwards of 3p per unit, these extra charges soon add up.
 It’s also important to cross reference what the energy supplier says the uplift is, compared with the fee the broker claims.
 Does everything match up?

-Make you know what you broker is authorised to do
+Make you know what your broker is authorised to do

 Brokers need a letter of authority to act on your behalf, with level 1 (soft) letters allow them to negotiate on your behalf, and level 2 (hard) letters allow them to agree to a contract on your behalf.
 We advise never signing a level 2 letter.
 This basically gives the broker free reign to set their own rate, adding clauses that benefit themselves and pass higher fees to you in the contract.
 Always be sure to review your contract fully before agreeing to anything.